Alcoholism in Ireland: Historical context

+Historically, the influence of British cultural practises (particularly during the plantations of Ireland) combined with the climate of Ireland have played a major role in excessive Irish alcohol consumption.
+Areas that had higher historical exposure to British cultural practises, which one study measured by whether a town had been host to games of cricket or not, tended to have higher consumption rates of alcohol.
+It is believed that the influence of British culture through things like sporting events promoted a drinking culture.

+Another factor associated with higher rates of alcohol consumption in Ireland has been the proximity of brewing and distilling locations.
+Studies show that towns with the highest alcohol consumption were historically closest to brewing and distilling locations.
+Because it was less costly to transport alcohol to towns closer to these production facilities, alcohol was cheaper there, and therefore people in those towns tended to consume larger amounts of alcohol than elsewhere.

-Excessive alcohol consumption has almost tripled in Ireland since 1960.
-The first Irish instance of Alcoholics Anonymous was established in 1940 in Dublin, and there are now over 864 meeting groups around the country.
-In 1945, the Mental Treatment Act was established, which gave legal recognition to the problem of alcoholism.
+During the 20th century, both civil society organisations and the government sought to increase the availability of treatment and services for individuals suffering from alcohol dependency.
+The first Irish chapter of Alcoholics Anonymous was established in 1940 in Dublin, and there are now over 864 meeting groups around the country.
+In 1945, the Mental Treatment Act was passed, which gave legal recognition to the problem of alcoholism.
 The Mental Treatment Act introduced two new procedures for admitting people with alcohol abuse problems to hospital, even if they were unwilling to enter and didn't believe they had a mental health problem.
 The first procedure involved the examination of a patient by a health-professional within 24 hours of an application for entrance to hospital.
-If a patient required admission to hospital, under the Mental Treatment Act, a district mental health medical officer examined them and decided what the appropriate treatment was.
+If a patient required admission to hospital, under the Mental Treatment Act, a district mental health medical officer examined them and determined the appropriate treatment was.
 A patient was then admitted for an indefinite period.
-The second procedure enabled the detainment of a ‘temporary patient’, who could be in hospital for up to six months.
-This act acknowledged the challenges of getting people to voluntarily accept treatment for alcohol abuse, and provided a solution.
-The Act acknowledged that excessive alcohol use was a problem in Ireland, and was the initial step towards government support for those suffering alcohol abuse problems.
+The second procedure enabled the detainment of a 'temporary patient', in hospital for up to six months.
+The Act acknowledged, and sought to address, the challenges of getting people to voluntarily accept treatment for alcohol abuse.
+More broadly, it acknowledged that excessive alcohol use was a problem in Ireland, and was an initial measure of government support for alcohol abuse treatment.

-Studies also show that towns with the highest alcohol consumption were historically closest to brewing and distilling locations.
-When towns were closer to distilleries, the cost of transport for alcohol was lower and therefore many people in those towns consumed larger amounts of alcohol than in other towns.

-Since the early 2000s, the rates of alcohol consumption were declining across Ireland, with levels dropping to 10.9 litres of pure alcohol consumption in 2015.
-This was largely attributed to the implementation of taxes imposed on alcoholic beverages.
-However, when the price of alcohol dropped again in 2016 the consumption levels increased sharply to nearly 11.5 litres of pure alcohol consumption a year.
+Excessive alcohol consumption has almost tripled in Ireland since 1960.
+Since the early 2000s, however, rates of alcohol consumption have been declining across Ireland, with levels dropping to 10.9 litres of pure alcohol consumption in 2015.
+This has largely been attributed to the implementation of taxes imposed on alcoholic beverages.
+However, when the price of alcohol dropped again in 2016, consumption levels increased sharply to nearly 11.5 litres of pure alcohol consumption a year.